chaimburstein/Automate-The-Boring-Stuff/Practice Questions Ch2.md

 |not not not True | False|
 |not False| True |

-## 4 What do the follwing expressions evaluate to?
+## 4. What do the following expressions evaluate to?
 |Expression| Evaluates to...|
 |---|---|
 |(5>4) and (3==5)| False|